 Our next house was barely over 1300 square feet.
 We had one bathroom (yup, it got pretty crazy over the holidays when we had extra guests!), three bedrooms, one small living room, a basement family room and an eat-in kitchen.
 My office was in the dining room, we made a makeshift room for our son in the basement and we had a small single car garage that got used as a workshop and for storage.

-Well, I’ve got a few ideas up my sleeve to share with you…
+Well, I’ve got a few small space decorating ideas up my sleeve to share with you…

 10 Small Space Decorating Ideas You Can Steal for Your Home!